Browse by Medical Category

 Rock Climbing can be a fun group activity that helps children increase muscle control, coordination and balance.
 Rock climbing can also increase self-confidence and enhance goal-setting as children can set goals for their climb each time they reach a new height.
 The next Rocking Group held, at a local gym by , will be for all children including patients, their siblings and their friends.

 Parent groups offer parents the opportunity to share their experiences as well as to develop strategies to help their child manage difficulties with attention and emotional behavioral dysregulation.
+Monthly, beginning Thursday 12/1/16 – This group, led by the Pediatric Epilepsy Social Worker, will be held the first Thursday of every month.

 Transition to Adulthood Group